 This liberal arts degree provides you with a grounding in theater practice within an interdisciplinary arts program linking theater to music, dance, and visual studies.
-Students explore theater through traditional approaches as well as new media and a range of global perspectives, including an emphasis on civic engagement.
+You'll explore theater through traditional approaches as well as new media and a range of global perspectives, including an emphasis on civic engagement.

 - Acting, directing, and design for stage, film, video, and new media, with regular production and performance opportunities